Shannon Liss-Riordan: Career

 After law school, Liss-Riordan clerked for two years for Judge Nancy F. Atlas of the United States District Court for the Southern District of Texas.
 In 1998, she joined the Boston labor law firm, Pyle Rome Lichten & Ehrenberg, where she became a partner in 2002, litigating employment rights, First Amendment, and other labor cases.
 In 2009, Liss-Riordan co-founded the firm Lichten & Liss-Riordan, where she has been recognized as one of the nation's leading attorneys protecting workers' rights.

 Early in her career, Liss-Riordan won two disability discrimination trials in federal court, in 2002 against the Boston Police Department on behalf of a hearing-impaired police recruit, and later that year for a deaf airline mechanic who had been denied a job from United Airlines.
 In 2002, she won a First Amendment case reinstating a State Police recruit who had been disqualified because he owned two adult bookstores.
 Starting in 2001, Liss-Riordan began a string of more 40 cases representing waitstaff challenging their employers for taking a share of their tips.
-This line of cases developed a previously unused 1952 Massachusetts law protecting tipped employees and resulted in verdicts against the Hilltop Steakhouse, the Federalist restaurant, and other settlements including against the Four Seasons Hotel, the Weston Golf Club, Northeastern University, the Palm, Ruth's Chris, and Starbucks.
+This line of cases developed a previously unused 1952 Massachusetts law protecting tipped employees and resulted in verdicts against the Hilltop Steak House, the Federalist restaurant, and other settlements including against the Four Seasons Hotel, the Weston Golf Club, Northeastern University, the Palm, Ruth's Chris, and Starbucks.
 She then sued establishments in other states and won victories and settlements in New York, Florida, Hawaii, and California.
 In 2006, Liss-Riordan won a class action discrimination lawsuit against the state of Massachusetts, where the court ruled that a civil service cognitive ability test discriminated against minority applicants.
 A federal judge ordered fire departments across Massachusetts to offer jobs to about 50 minority firefighter applicants.
 In 2008, Liss-Riordan brought a series of cases for skycaps against American Airlines, United Airlines, and US Airways claiming they had retained a $2 baggage fee that passengers believed was a tip for the workers.
 In the case against American Airlines, a jury ruled for the skycaps and found that American had violated the Massachusetts tips law.
 After the trial, the airlines dropped the charge nationwide.
 The cases received extensive coverage from the Boston Globe, including an editorial “Kicked at the Curb”, and earned Liss-Riordan the nickname “Sledgehammer Shannon”.